RobertsLab/sams-notebook/_posts/2020/2020-01-22-Data-Wrangling---Arthropoda-and-Alveolata-Taxonomic-RNAseq-FastQ-Extractions.md

 categories:
   - Miscellaneous
 ---
-After using MEGAN6 to [extract _Arthropoda_ and _Alveolata_ reads from our RNAseq data on 20200114](https://robertslab.github.io/sams-notebook/2020/01/14/RNAseq-Reads-Extractions-C.bairdi-Taxonomic-Reads-Extractions-with-MEGAN6-on-swoose.html), I realized that the FastA headers were incomplete and did not distinguish between paired reads.
+After using MEGAN6 to [extract _Arthropoda_ and _Alveolata_ reads from our RNAseq data on 20200114](https://robertslab.github.io/sams-notebook/2020/01/14/RNAseq-Reads-Extractions-C.bairdi-Taxonomic-Reads-Extractions-with-MEGAN6-on-swoose.html) (for reference, these include RNAseq data using a newly established "shorthand": 2018, 2019), I realized that the FastA headers were incomplete and did not distinguish between paired reads.
 Here's an example:

 R1 FastQ header: